COMP122/echo.mips/README.md

 ### Command Line Processing and the argv Data Structure

-Consider the following prototypes for the main method/function in Java and C, which are practically equivalent.
+Consider the following prototypes for the main method/function in Java and C, which are practically equivalent.[^1]

   - Java
     * Example usage: ``$ java echo one two three four``